riclolsen/OPC2PowerBI/README.md

 The code is written in C# and it uses the h-OPC library for C#.

+To provide user/password credentials for the connection, format the server URL as below.

+    opc.tcp://user:password@127.0.0.1:53530/OPCUA/SimulationServer

-_Warning: The h-opc library is unmantained legacy and is known to have problems to enable OPC connections using certificates_.
+_Warning: The h-opc library is unmaintained legacy and is known to have problems to enable OPC connections using certificates_.

-Requires the .NET 6.0 runtime.
+Version 0.5 requires the .NET 6.0 runtime.

 Executable binaries are available for download in the Releases section.